Also known as Biomagnetism, it is one of the basic physiotherapeutic procedures.

 The basic form, the application of the static magnetic field (the permanent magnet), has been used since time immemorial as one of the natural sources of healing.

-It should be noted that Magnetotherapy is the predecessor of Biomagnetism, and the latter is the one that gains more importance thanks to the scientific advances and tests developed by Dr. Isaac Goiz of Mexico.
+It should be noted that Magnetotherapy is the predecessor of Biomagnetism, and the latter is the one that gained more importance thanks to the scientific advances and tests developed by Dr. Isaac Goiz of Mexico.

 That is why magnetic therapy is now becoming a widely used physiotherapeutic method.